SeuTao/RSNA2019_Intracranial-Hemorrhage-Detection/ReadME.md

 - torchvision==0.2.1

 ### code
-- 2dCNN
+- 2DCNN
 - SequenceModel

 After single models training,  the oof files will be saved in ./SingleModelOutput(three folders for three pipelines).
-For the final sequence model training:

 After training the sequence model, the final submission will be ./FinalSubmission/final_version/submission_tta.csv

 ## Final Submission